Multiple solutions for asymptotically $q$-linear $(p,q)$-Laplacian problems: Introduction

 All the solutions found are minimax critical points of the associated energy functional.
 The proof of our main theorem is based on an abstract result proved in \cite{BBF,BCS} by using the pseudo-index theory related to the Krasnosel'ski\u{\i} genus, see Theorem~\ref{thm:multiplicity}.
 In order to apply this result, we prove that the energy functional $I$ satisfies a compactness assumption, the Cerami's weaker variant of the Palais-Smale condition, both in the non-resonant case and in the resonant one under $(f_\mathrm{r})$, cf. Lemma \ref{lem:CPS}.
 In the proof of this lemma, neither the symmetry nor the behavior near zero of $f$ enter at all.
 Moreover, as usual, in order to find multiple minimax critical points, it is also needed to show that the energy functional $I$ has the right geometry.
-This part of the proof involves the behavior of the nonlinearity both at infinity and at zero, and is responsible for the assumptions on $\ell_\infty$ and $\ell_0$ in $(H_-)$ and $(H_+)$.
+This part of the proof involves the behavior of the nonlinearity both at infinity and at zero, and is responsible for the assumptions on $\ell_\infty$, $\ell_0$, and $\ell'_0$ in $(H_-)$ and $(H_+)$.

 Some remarks on the statement are now in order.
-In both cases $(H_-)$ and $(H_+)$, the larger $|\ell_0|$, the higher the possibility of finding solutions.
-In fact, in the limit cases $|\ell_0|=\infty$, we get the highest number of solutions.
+In both cases $(H_-)$ and $(H_+)$, the larger $|\ell_0|$, $\ell'_0$, the higher the possibility of finding solutions.
+In fact, in the limit cases $|\ell_0|=\ell'_0=\infty$, we get the highest number of solutions.
 If $\ell_0=-\infty$, certainly $\ell_0+\ell_\infty<\eta^{(0)}_1$, hence \eqref{eq:main-f} admits at least $k$ pairs of distinct solutions.
-If $\ell_0=\infty$, certainly $\ell_0+\ell_\infty>\frac{q}{p}\nu^{(1)}_k$ is satisfied for every $k\in\N$.
+If $\ell'_0=\infty$, certainly $\ell'_0>\nu^{(1)}_k$ is satisfied for every $k\in\N$.
 Moreover, being $(\eta_h^{(0)})$ divergent (see Proposition \ref{prop:etahdiv}), there always exists $\bar h\in \N$ for which $\ell_\infty<\eta_{\bar h}^{(0)}$.
 Therefore, in this case \eqref{eq:main-f} admits infinitely many pairs of distinct solutions.

-On the other hand, it is not clear whether the case $\ell_0=0$ is covered in our main result, see Remarks \ref{rmk:remark-eta1} and \ref{rmk:lastremark}.
-In particular, the case $\ell_0=0$ includes the $(p-1)$-behavior at zero.
-We refer to \cite{BT,BT2,MM}, for problems with $f\sim |t|^{p-1}$ in a neighborhood of 0, and the so-called two-parameter eigenvalue problem for the $(p,q)$-Laplacian.
+On the other hand, it is not clear whether the case $\ell_0=0$ can be covered, see Remarks \ref{rmk:remark-eta1} and \ref{rmk:lastremark}.
+The cases $\ell_0=-\infty$ and $\ell'_0<\infty$ include the $p$-behavior at zero.
+We refer to \cite{BT,BT2,MM}, for problems with $f\sim |t|^{p-2}t$ in a neighborhood of 0, and the so-called two-parameter eigenvalue problem for the $(p,q)$-Laplacian.